-Applications for the June 2018 Yellow Springs Street Fair will be open until Friday, April 19, 2018.
-[Official cut-off time: 5:00PM EST] After that date, applications will continue to be accepted until spaces are filled.
+Please see below for information about the application deadline for the upcoming festival.
+After the deadline if all spaces are not filled, applications will continue to be accepted until spaces are filled.
 If the application you need is not available below, that means we are full for that type of vendor.
 If you’re interested in future festivals, contact us and we can add you to our e-mail list so that you’ll be notified when applications are ready for the next Street Fair.

 When will I know if I am accepted?

 If you apply before the August 17 deadline, expect your decision via e-mail either on or before September 7.
 If you applied after the deadline, expect a waiting period of at least one to two weeks.